-How to make the most of your new HR software
+How to make the most of your new HRIS software

 Installing the software is often the easiest part.
 In fact, many cloud-based solutions don’t require any installation at all.
 Your team can usually get started immediately by using a web browser or mobile app.